brahianrosswill/ComfyUI-H3-Continuum/README.md

 **Download workflow: [JSON](examples/workflows/MiniMax_H3_Continuum_V38.json) | [ZIP](examples/workflows/MiniMax_H3_Continuum_V38.zip)** — [Latest release](https://github.com/ukr8b3g-cmyk/ComfyUI-H3-Continuum/releases/latest)

+⚠️ Hotfix in progress: We’re investigating reported issues with chunk continuation and Review Each Chunk mode in V3.8.
+A hotfix is being prepared.
+Thank you for your reports and patience—we’ll update this page when it’s ready.

 **Review UI hotfix on `main` — September 8, 2026:** Changed settings no longer offer a stale chunk Retry.
 Use **Start again from Chunk 1**, then Queue, to restart with the current settings while keeping saved Takes.
 The restart selection is consumed once so the next Queue can continue normally.
 Update with the `git pull` command below, restart ComfyUI, and reload the browser page (hard-refresh if the old UI remains).
 The workflow files and generation engine are unchanged. **The separate report of static/noise in the second 15-second Review chunk is still under investigation; this hotfix does not claim to fix it.**

 <img width="1536" height="1024" alt="exec-55ad0463-8655-409c-b9a6-49d1315cdd78" src="https://github.com/user-attachments/assets/063bb16b-5c25-44f8-9304-031995502b26" />